Ten Dark Songs: Best Atmospheric Songs

 It describes the thoughts of a woman being stalked, who, in spite of sensing danger, seems intrigued rather than afraid.
 Some of the lyrics are spoken in French, which enhances the song's overall air of mystery—although a native French speaker might say otherwise.

-The melody is taken from a composition called "Libertango" by Ástor Piazzolla using a reggae arrangement instead of a tango.
+The melody is taken from a composition called "Libertango" by Ástor Piazzolla, but uses a reggae arrangement instead of the original tango.

 "Play Dead" — Björk